Senior Facilities Management Consultant

 Helen’s career was always destined to go places, just possibly not in the way she had initially thought.
 From early ambitions of working in travel, Helen opted to follow a path in facilities management, and has since carved-out a successful career in FM consultancy.

-- How did you come to work at Macro?
+- How did you come to work at Mace?

 I studied business and management at university and during a placement year realised I didn’t want a predominantly desk-based role and would be better suited to a more dynamic environment.

 I landed a role on an FM graduate training programme and, despite not knowing much about it, decided it was something I might enjoy.
 Following a two-year placement, I worked in operational roles for some years, before taking time out to travel.
 When I returned to work I started at Mace and I’ve been here ever since.

 - Why did you choose to go into consultancy rather than operations?